BK 3101

 This section has been translated automatically.

-For a reasonable suspicion of the existence of an occupational disease, there must be a temporal connection between the exposure to the pathogen in question and the disease.
+COVID-19 as an occupational disease: For there to be a reasonable suspicion of the existence of an occupational disease, there must be a temporal link between exposure to the pathogen in question and the disease.
 The disease must develop within a period of time that is within the incubation period.
 In the case of inapparent diseases, the development of the relevant stage and the possible sequelae of the infectious disease should be considered.
 The route of transmission and the infectiousness of the pathogen must be taken into account.

 Persons who are carriers without being clinically ill themselves can also be considered as a source of infection.
 If an intrauterine infection or damage to the health of the foetus occurs as a result of an occupationally acquired infection during the pregnancy in question, compensation for the child must be considered in accordance with § 12 SGB VII.
 Gregg's syndrome - rubella embryopathy - following occupational rubella infection of the pregnant woman, with or without incapacity to work, is a well-known example of this, as are infections with HAV, HBV (risk of infection up to 100%), HCV, HIV, varicella zoster and cytomegalovirus.
 Infectious diseases that are transmitted from animals to humans or are tropical diseases are covered under BK numbers 3102 or 3104, even if they were acquired during the above-mentioned activities.